Bayesian Nonparametric Estimation of Milky Way Model Parameters Using a New Matrix-Variate Gaussian Process Based Method: Model fitting

 \section{Model fitting}

-In this section we compare the observed test velocity data with predictions that we make at a summary $\tilde{\bs}$ of the posterior of the model parameter vector $\bS$.
-To achieve this, we first need to provide a suitable estimator of the function $\bxi(\cdot)$.
-We attempt to write the conditional distribution of $\bxi(\tilde{\bs})$ given the augmented data ${\cal D}_a$ made of training data ${\cal D}_s$ augmented by $v^{(test)}$ that we consider realised at $\bS=\tilde{\bs}$, where we choose $\tilde{\bs}$ to be the median $\bs^{(median)}$ of the posterior of $\bS$ given${\cal D}_a$, the mode $\bs^{(mode)}$ of this posterior or $\bs^{(u)}$, $u$=1,2,3,4--the end points of the disjoint 95\% HPD region of the posterior of $\bS$ (see Table~\ref{table:radius2}).
+In this section we compare the test data with predictions for the observable that we make at a summary $\tilde{\bs}$ of the posterior of the model parameter vector $\bS$.
+To achieve this, we first need to provide a suitable estimator of the function $\bxi(\cdot)$ that defines the relatioship between the observable and the model parameter $\bS$.
+We attempt to write the conditional distribution of $\bxi(\tilde{\bs})$ given the augmented data ${\cal D}_a$ that comprises training data ${\cal D}_s$, augmented by test data $v^{(test)}$.
+Here we consider the test data $v^{(test)}$ realised at $\bS=\tilde{\bs}$, where we use different candidates for $\tilde{\bs}$.
+In particular, we choose $\tilde{\bs}$ to be (1) the median $\bs^{(median)}$ of the posterior of $\bS$ given ${\cal D}_a$, (2) the mode $\bs^{(mode)}$ of this posterior, (3) or $\bs^{(u)}$, $u$=1,2,3,4--the end points of the disjoint 95\% HPD region of the posterior of $\bS$ (see Table~\ref{table:radius2}).